What is a Secondary Offering

 Companies use secondary offerings for various reasons, to fund new projects, complete acquisitions, or meet operating expenses.
 Other types of assets can also undergo a secondary offering.
 The securities in such a secondary offering may be bonds, mutual funds, stocks, or different types of securities.

-A: A non-diluted secondary offering occurs when an investor sells their shares to the public on the secondary market after an initial public offering (IPO).
+public offering (IPO).
 Proceeds from an investor’s secondary offering go directly into an investor’s pocket rather than the company.
 Follow-on offerings can be either dilutive, increasing shares, or non-dilutive, where new shares are not created.

 A: An initial public offering opens the door for current investors to either hold their shares after they become public or sell them.
 Once these securities are converted into public shares, they are much easier to sell in the open market.